MasahiroWard/MVPgamedev/Game/README.txt

 When stepping on colored tiles, make sure you are the same color as the tiles, otherwise you take damage.

 Please note that trial is a development stage and not meant for real gameplay.
-Balloon stage is an experimental stage that is not currently completed.

 Coding setup: